Dr. Mark Paradis

 Years Taught: Fall 2024

-Methodology Courses in the Social Science
+Methodology Courses in the Social Sciences

 Introduction to Social Science

 What is research?
 What is science?
 How do the disciplines of Anthropology, Economics, Geography, History, Political Science, Psychology and Sociology contribute to our understanding of human life?
 To answer these questions, students explore the process of scientific research and communication in the social sciences.
-Specifically, they learn to carry out a literature search, evaluate the relevance and reliability of varied information sources, summarize these sources using scientific conventions and communicate their ideas clearly, both orally and in written form.
+Specifically, they learn to carry out a literature search, evaluate the relevance and reliability of varied information sources, summarise these sources using scientific conventions and communicate their ideas clearly, both orally and in written form.
 Throughout, students also learn about, and experience, the role of teamwork and feedback in the research process.

 Fields: Social Sciences (General)